Building Contract

-By this stage everything is falling into place, you have your budget, the working plans, engineering if required, applicable relaxations, and you’ve appointed the builder… now it’s time to sign the building contract.
+By this stage everything is all worked out and falling into place, you have your builder, the working plans, engineering if required, and you’ve accepted a building proposal… now it’s time to sign the building contract.

-If you’re doing domestic building work over $3,300, you’ll need a contract to bind the builder and yourself for the building project.
+If you’re doing domestic building work over $3,300, you need a contract to bind yourself and the builder for the building project.

-Once you have a signed, the builder will engage their preferred certifier and engineer (if required) to start your project.
+The builder will engage a private certifier to start your project.
 The certifier needs to apply for your building approvals with both your details and the nominated builders’ details.

-To ensure everything on your brief is listed, all that is required by the engineer, architect or designer…thoroughly check the builders specifications.
-Check inclusions and exclusions listed.
+To ensure everything on your brief is covered, all that is required for engineering and design…thoroughly check the builders specifications.
+This proposal will form part of your contract so we encourage you to check inclusions and exclusions listed.
 If you miss or forget about something, it’s likely to become a variation down the track.
-If you aren’t sure always ask the builder, you could ask your architect or designer to cast their eyes over the builders’ specifications.
+If you aren’t sure always ask the builder, you could ask your design professional to cast their eyes over the builders’ specifications.

 Deposits